Skip to main content

 Custom widgets in tool responses is a custom solution that operates independently of standardized UI protocols such as MCP-UI or A2UI.
 Application builders are responsible for implementing the rendering logic and managing security considerations.

 When a tool returns a user_defined widget, the data is available in the _meta field.
-For information on how to create tools that return user_defined widgets, including code examples and structure requirements, see the Custom widgets with user_defined topic.
+For information on how to create tools that return user_defined widgets, including code examples and structure requirements, see Custom widgets with user_defined.

 Widget data location